nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 2.5.1 XHTML

 The XHTML content files specified by the EPUB 3.2 specification are based on HTML5.
-Suppliers are required however to use the extension `.xhtml`.
+Suppliers are required to use the extension `.xhtml`.

 **2.5.1.1 XML Declaration and Encoding**